An overview of the most well-known and popular features in Windows 11.

 What if your PC doesn’t support Windows 11?

-Download the latest Windows 10 here:Microsoft’s official page
+Download the latest version of Windows 10 here:Microsoft’s official page

 Should you upgrade to Windows 11?

-After testing Windows 11 on multiple machines, we see it as a significant upgrade with fresh design, smarter multitasking, and a clear focus on security.
-If your PC meets the requirements, you’ll get a more modern, smoother user experience that’s well worth considering.
+After testing Windows 11 on several machines, we see it as a significant upgrade with a fresh design, smarter multitasking, and a strong focus on security.
+If your PC meets the requirements, it delivers a more modern, smoother experience that’s well worth considering.

-That said, Windows 10 remains a stable, reliable choice—especially if your computer doesn’t support Windows 11 or you prefer to stick with a tried‑and‑tested system.
+That said, Windows 10 is still a stable and reliable choice — especially if your computer doesn’t support Windows 11 or you prefer to stay on a tried‑and‑tested system.

-Whichever version you choose, we recommend downloading the latest release to ensure you have the newest features and security updates.
+Whichever version you choose, we recommend downloading the newest release here so you’re running the latest features and security updates.

 Comparison: Windows 11 vs. earlier versions